Arthemax/Arthemax/README.md

 Arthemax was founded by KOSASIH on January 11 2022 with its main mission, which is to help create a better life for the world's people, today, tomorrow and in the future.

-Artemax was founded on the basis of concern for the conditions of the development of life in a global society which faces various problems in various sectors of life, including:
+Arthemax was founded on the basis of concern for the conditions of the development of life in a global society which faces various problems in various sectors of life, including:

 1. Damage to the environment including animal and plant habitats.
 2. Global warming.